pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 specifically designed for neutral atom quantum computers.

-When simulating pulse sequences written using Pulser, the underlying Hamiltonian it constructs is equivalent to a DAQC computing paradigm with the following interaction Hamiltonian (see [digital-analog emulation](analog-basics.md) for more details):
+When simulating pulse sequences written using Pulser, the underlying Hamiltonian it constructs is equivalent to a digital-analog quantum computing program with the following interaction Hamiltonian (see [digital-analog emulation](analog-basics.md) for more details):

 $$